The-Lake-House/thesis/comparison/table_maintenance.typ

 For Hive, this only works if the `hive.non_transactional_optimize_enabled` session property is set.
 Since Hive is not transactional, it will read, write, and delete the original files.
 For Delta Lake, `delta.enable-non-concurrent-writes` must be set when using S3 as the storage system.

-The `optimize` procedure will only combine smaller files, but will not not split files that are too large.
+The `optimize` procedure will only combine smaller files, but will not split files that are too large.
 For this, the file size caps introduced in @file_sizes should be used.

 The `optimize` procedure does not currently allow for reordering of data.